viktorstrate/flat.icns/README.md

   A flat icon set for macOS, for a more uniform dock.
 Originally by <a href="https://github.com/tinalatif/flat.icns">Tina Latif</a>.
 </p>

+# About this fork

+This is a [fork](https://help.github.com/articles/fork-a-repo/) of the original repository by Tina Latif.
+I have made this fork, to keep the project alive and up to date with icons for new apps.

+I have tried to make the project more generic, by replacing the Adobe Illustrator files with svg files.
+Which makes it easier for people without Creative Cloud to contribute.
+Some new scripts have been added to make it easier to convert svg files to icns and png, see [contributing](https://github.com/viktorstrate/flat.icns#contribute).

 # Installation

 ## Method 1: Icon Manager (Recommended)